-you're hunting, and you cannot alter your license, or transfer or lend it to another person.
+You must carry your license with you while you're hunting, and you cannot alter your license, or transfer or lend it to another person.

 Keep in mind that you can also use the Utah Hunting and Fishing app to legally carry hunting or combination licenses on a phone or tablet for all the members of your family.
-To download the app, visit wildlife.utah.gov/mobileapp.
+To download the app, visit wildlife.utah.qov/mobileapp.